"The Powerful Connection Between Oral Health and Self-Esteem: How Your Smile Shapes Your Confidence and Quality of Life"

 What Research Says About Oral Health and Confidence

-• Orthodontic treatment improves self-image and confidence.
+• Having Orthodontics done changes self-image and confidence.

 How Society Influences Smile Confidence